Craughwell: History

 Evidence of ancient settlement in the area includes a number of ring fort and souterrain sites in the townlands of Craughwell, Ballymore and Killora.
 A ruined medieval church and graveyard is also located in Killora townland.
 The current Roman Catholic church in Craughwell, Saint Colman's Catholic Church, was built c.
 1840.
 Ballymore Park, a Georgian country house in Ballymore townland, was built c.
 1750.

-The poet Antoine Ó Raifteiri (born in County Mayo in 1779), was buried in Killeenin near Craughwell in 1835.
+The poet Antoine Ó Raifteirí (born in County Mayo in 1779), was buried in Killeenin near Craughwell in 1835.
 A commemorative slab was erected over his grave, in 1900, by Augusta Lady Gregory.

 During the Land War of the late 19th century, there were a number of violent incidents in the area around Craughwell.
 In May 1881, for example, a farmer named Peter Dempsey was shot and killed, on his way to Mass with his young daughters, because of a dispute over his tenancy of a vacant farm.

 Amenities

 The community sporting facilities in the village include the grounds of Craughwell GAA, which has three pitches and a ball wall.
 The primary school has an all-weather astroturf track and a walking trail.
 Craughwell AC has an 8-acre park with an 800m trail surrounding a 400m running track.
 Just outside the village, Coleman's Park has outdoor soccer pitches and a gravel 400m running track.
+The local association football (soccer) club is Craughwell United FC.

 Transport

-The R446 road connecting Galway City to Kinnegad in County Westmeath passes through the village, 24 kilometres east of Galway and 10 kilometers west of Loughrea.
+The R446 regional road, which connects Galway city to Kinnegad in County Westmeath, passes through the village.
 Prior to the construction of the M6 motorway, the R446 formed part of the main N6 road connecting Dublin and Galway.

 Craughwell has a City Link stop on the Galway-Dublin commuter route, while Healy Bus also operate commuter services between Loughrea and Galway.

 As part of Iarnród Éireann’s Western Railway Corridor project, under the Transport 21 plan, Iarnród Éireann reopened Craughwell railway station in 2010, having built a new single platform facility and car park close to the original site.
 There are five trains in each direction daily.
 The original station was opened in 1869 by the Athenry & Ennis Junction Railway, later part of the Great Southern and Western Railway, on the line from Athenry to Limerick.